1. When does the employer need an answer?

 2. Negotiating salary and other terms

 Some employers have set salary terms, leaving no room for negotiation.
 Other employers (usually small firms) may have negotiable terms.
-If you have room to negotiate salary, please feel free to consult the LCS staff for information to assist you in that process.
+If you have room to negotiate salary, please feel free to consult the OCS staff for information to assist you in that process.

 Other terms that may need to be negotiated include volunteer status, course credit status, and/or start and end dates.